St. Maarten Cruise Port Guide: Top Things to Do for Cruise Travelers

 Visitors arriving at Dr. Wathey Pier in Philipsburg on the Dutch side of St. Maarten, where cruisers head into town for shopping, dining, and nearby beaches.

-St. Maarten is one of the most exciting and diverse cruise ports in the Caribbean, offering a perfect mix of beaches, shopping, food, and unforgettable island experiences.
-Whether you’re looking for calm turquoise water, lively beach bars, or something totally unique like watching planes land just overhead, this island delivers something for every type of traveler.
+St. Maarten is one of the most exciting and diverse cruise ports in the Caribbean, offering a perfect mix of beaches, shopping, food, and unforgettable St. Maarten attractions for every type of traveler.
+Whether you’re looking for calm turquoise water, lively beach bars, or something totally unique like watching planes land just overhead, this island delivers memorable experiences for cruisers of all ages.

 Cruise ships dock at Port St. Maarten, located on the Dutch side of the island in Philipsburg.
 From here, it’s easy to explore both sides of St. Maarten/St. Martin — the Dutch side known for its energy, beaches, and shopping, and the French side known for its cafés, markets, and relaxed European feel.
 Taxis are plentiful, excursions are straightforward, and most attractions are within a 10–35 minute ride from the port.